-Organizations in the 21st century, especially in light of the post-economic environment of the 2008-2010 timeframe, are looking at technology platforms that can help them solve issues now while being accounted for by the Chief Executive/Financial Offices as a solid investment to grow with their business, in full support of the direction the organization wishes to stretch and move.
-Microsoft Project 2010 (also referred to as Project Server 2010 or Enterprise Project Management) is meeting expectations and appealing to a wider group of business users to solve planning, forecasting, and financial control needs.
-This is largely attributed to the ability for Project 2010 to slip into the sweet spot of supplying a robust technological platform that can bridge project management methodology and an organization’s individual maturity approach for growth.
-Project Server 2010, now built upon the business collaboration system SharePoint Server 2010 platform, is delivering enterprise-wide support of aligning work with organizational strategy, strong tactical execution, and meaningful Business Intelligence (BI) empowering organizations to make informed decisions that impact their current situation, but also provide a strong foundation for future goal achievement.
+Organizations in the twenty-first century, especially in light of the posteconomic[AU: What is meant by “post-economic environment”?
+Why not just “economic environment”?] environment of the 2008 to 2010 period, are looking at technology platforms that can help them solve issues while being accounted for by the chief executive/financial offices as a solid investment to grow with their business, in full support of the direction the organization wishes to stretch and move.[AU: If the previous sentence really does refer to 2008-2010 only, then this should be changed to past tense and is a historical statement, not a reflection of current status; can you rephrase to bring up to date?]
+Microsoft Project Server 2010 [AU: multiple names must be explained at first use of project name in chapter, not at end.
+Clarify throughout] is meeting expectations and appealing to a wider group of business users to solve planning, forecasting, and financial control needs.
+This is largely attributed to its ability to slip into the sweet spot of supplying a robust technological platform that can bridge PM methodology and an organization’s individual maturity approach for growth.
+Project Server 2010, built on the business collaboration system SharePoint Server 2010 platform, is delivering enterprise-wide support of aligning work with organizational strategy, strong tactical execution, and meaningful BI to empower organizations to make informed decisions that impact their current situation but also provide a strong foundation for future goal achievement.

-This writing is intended to shine some light on critical elements related to the discussions, decisions, and adoption of Microsoft Project 2010.
-Companies are looking to better align strategy with financial planning and look to their corporate diversity, regional presences and departmental structure for the best way forward.
-We hope to address some of the main factors with Project Server 2010 for scalability, best practices, and opportunities for creating wins from the potential challenges often faced when implementing a solution such as Project Server 2010.
-The information presented will initiate dialogue and thought around the use of and growth with Project 2010 that includes the individual products of Project Client, Project Server and SharePoint Server.
+Companies are looking to better align strategy with financial planning and look to their corporate diversity, regional presences, and departmental structure for the best way forward.
+In this book, we address some of the main factors for scalability, best practices, and opportunities for creating wins from the potential challenges companies face when implementing a solution such as Project Server 2010.
+The aim is to initiate dialogue and thought around the use of and growth with Project 2010 that includes the individual products of Project Client, Project Server, and SharePoint Server.

 Important Concepts Covered in This Chapter

-In this chapter we covered some key concepts, which we continue to build and grow in detail and approach throughout the rest of this book.
+Key concepts in this chapter will be built on in the rest of this book.
 Here is a short recap of the core elements covered.

 The importance of leveraging technology and culture for a successful growth of PPM